Book your 360Learning demo now

 Our Head of Learning, Jonah Goldstein, got together with Raphaël Moutard, Senior Engineer at Spendesk, to discuss how to meet the challenge of onboarding new employees from afar, and some specific techniques you can use.

-In this recap, we’ll run you through six key steps to great remote onboarding - and a few things you should avoid.
-You can catch up on our conversation in full here, or download our comprehensive onboarding ebook, below, for the full picture.
+In this recap, we’ll run you through six key steps to great remote onboarding - and a few things you should avoid, or you can download our comprehensive ebook, below, for the full picture.

 Whether you’re onboarding staff in person or remotely, the fundamentals remain the same: you need to start strong with great pre-boarding.